 Texas Instruments’ first foray in the portable computer market in early 1983 was this sleek, 5.8" x 9.25" x 1", 1.4 lb.
 (0.62 kg.) creation called the TI Compact Computer 40.

-TI's very own 2.5 MHz TMS70C20 CMOS 8-bit microprocessor powered the unit and came with 34K of ROM where the CC-40 ROM BASIC resided.
+TI's 2.5 MHz TMS70C20 CMOS 8-bit microprocessor powered the unit and came with 34K of ROM where the CC-40 ROM BASIC resided.

-The clear LCD screen featured a 5 x 8 dot-matrix that scrolled to an 80-character line.
-It has a 65-key, "chiclet-style" QWERTY keyboard.
+The LCD scrolled to an 80-character line, 5" x 8" dot-matrix screen.
+It has a 65-key, 'chiclet-style' QWERTY keyboard.

 1st Generation

-Apple hit another jackpot with the warm reception it had on its Feb 20, 2004 release - as well as the on the Feb 28.
-2004 opening of its flagship Apple Store in San Francisco and the gadget became very popular and ubiquitous in all major airports, trains and other forms of mass-transport.
+Apple hit another jackpot with its warm reception on its 02/20 2004 release and during the February 28.
+2004, opening of its flagship Apple Store in San Francisco.

 by Handspring

-Handspring was the first company to directly compete with Palm in the PDA market in the late 90s.
+Handspring was the first company to directly compete with Palm Inc. in the PDA market in the late 90s.

-model, the Treo 180g did not have a physical keypad - it used Graffiti for data input.
+In 2001, they released the first truly integrated PDA/phone with a built-in keypad, the Treo 180.
+Another model, the Treo 180g did not have a physical keypad - it used Graffiti for data input.

 MP3 player